Orison

 2026-01-18

 I stopped paying attention to Evangelical apologetics a long time ago.
 But these days, I don’t really pay much attention to Catholic apologetics either.
+It’s not that I’m opposed to apologetics.
 I just no longer have an appetite for it.
-The fussy and hyper-focused specializations required for folks who do apologetics tends to make them treat the Bible as if it is a technical manual or a computer program, and so I find apologetics to be unsatisfying.
+The fussy and hyper-focused specializations required for folks who do apologetics tends to make them treat the Bible as if it is a technical manual, and so I find apologetics to be unsatisfying.
 These days, I prefer narratives and stories and symbols to syllogisms and dissections.
 I prefer poetry in English to definitions in Greek.
 I prefer presentations of Christian faith that are expansive enough to leap off the page (or the screen) and pierce my mind and heart and imagination.
 I guess I’ve come to prefer the kind of faith that produces wonder and longing.
 None of this surprises me.
 I’ve always preferred telescopes to microscopes.

 2026-01-15